willju-wangqian/ggpaintr/README.md

 shinyApp(ui = ui, server = server)
 ```

-Many things are hidden and handled by functions in `ggpaintr`, and we
+Many things are hidden and handled by functions in `ggpaintr`.
+And
-will talk about it in detail in the next section.
-Updating this shiny
-app can be relatively easy with the help of `ggpaintr`: by changing the
+updating this shiny app can be relatively easy with the help of
-`ggplot2` alike expression at line 51 into
+`ggpaintr`: by changing the `ggplot2` alike expression at line 51 into

 ``` r
 # add mapping for fill